HelloVolla/volla-os-beta-test/README.md

 By default, Volla Launcher shows the RSS feed of three news channels as an example.
 You can subscribe to your own RSS or Atom feeds from news portals and blogs in two ways:

-1. tap and hold a link to an RSS or Atom news feed in the browser until a context menu appears.
+1. Tap and hold a link to an RSS or Atom news feed in the browser until a context menu appears.
 Select the option to share the link with Volla Launcher.
-Write or copy the link to an RSS or Atom news feed into the text field of the springboard.
+2. Write or copy the link to an RSS or Atom news feed into the text field of the springboard.
 Springboard will suggest you to subscribe to this feed.

 In the Volla Launcher settings you can disable and enable news feeds in the News Channels group, or delete them completely by tapping the cross in the right margin.